grz0zrg/fsynth/README.md

 Source code repository for the Fragment app. which can be found at : https://www.fsynth.com

-This is a web. additive/spectral/granular synthesizer powered by live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)
+This is a web. additive/spectral/granular synthesizer/sequencer powered by live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)

 Fragment basically capture slices of a WebGL canvas at the display refresh rate and translate RGBA pixels value to notes, the notes are then interpreted and played by one of the synthesis engine method.

-The content of the WebGL canvas is produced on the GPU by a collaborative GLSL script, this make it extremely fast to do any kinds of pixels manipulations.
+The content of the WebGL canvas is produced on the GPU by a collaborative GLSL script, this make it extremely fast and easy to do any kinds of pixels manipulations.

+Fragment has many features making it a bliss to produce any kind of sounds, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software.

-Fragment can also be used for live coding visuals, they can be synchronized to any audio using the MIDI capabilities AND also synchronized to the synthesized sound
+Fragment can also be used for live coding visuals, either exclusively like ShaderToy or with sounds, the visual can be synchronized to any audio using the MIDI capabilities AND also synchronized to the synthesized sound, canvas inputs can be quite fun to use with generated visuals!

-This is a sort of [Shadertoy](https://www.shadertoy.com) for audio synthesis, it is compatible with most shaders written for it.
+This is a sort of [Shadertoy](https://www.shadertoy.com) for audio synthesis where the visual content produced is a spectrogram, it is compatible with most shaders written for it.

 Fragment is quite modular and has several external app. such as an external GLSL editor which can directly connect to the sharedb server and a native additive synthesis engine which communicate via the WebSocket API, a WIP IanniX/OSC relay is also available and more is to come!

+Fragment can also act as a standalone sequencer but you have to make your own software that interpret the data which is sent via WebSocket.

 For any questions, a message board is available [here](https://quiet.fsynth.com/)

 ## Features

- * Complete additive/granular synthesizer powered by WebAudio oscillators (work best in Chrome), a Wavetable (slow) OR a C native audio server (fastest)
+ * Complete additive and granular (WIP) synthesizer powered by WebAudio oscillators (work best in Chrome), a Wavetable (slow) OR a C native audio server (fastest)
  * Live coding/JIT compilation of shader code
  * Real-time, collaborative app.
  * Stereophonic or monaural